Acestus/disney2025/Writerside/topics/presentation.md

 # Disney Cruise Vacation

 I jotted a few ideas for a Disney Cruise vacation.
+I would love to do it with the homeschool group.
+It would be a memorable experience for the kids.
+Maybe we can find group rates.

+My first memories were going through the water on a much smaller boat.

 ![Magic01-at-a-glance.png](Magic01-at-a-glance.png)